alwinruby/My-Development-Setup/README.md

 [Visual Studio Code](https://code.visualstudio.com/) is a similar option, still open source, from Microsoft.
 I just personally prefer the tooling support in Atom a bit better, and the performance is generally on par for both.

 ## [Hyper.js](https://hyper.is/)
-Hyper is a terminal replacement based on the same electron framework as Atom
+Hyper is a terminal replacement based on the same electron framework as Atom.
+It allows for deep customization and plugin creation, and is hackable to the core. iTerm2 is another good replacement for Hyper, but IMO Hyper looks better.
+Either represent an extreme improvement over the default MacOS terminal.